 - Compensation for the pyroelectric "popcorn effect" with piezoelectric sensors

-- Ex nA (ATEX zone 2) certified (in conjunction with IfTA OMDS / DynaMaster)
+- Ex nA (ATEX zone 2) certified (in conjunction with IfTA ArgusOMDS/DynaMaster)

 - Proven under harsh conditions (up to IP65)

-The IfTA ChargeAmp can be integrated between sensors and measuring devices without the need for an external power supply because it receives its power from an IEPE (compatible with ICP®, Piezotron® etc.) This simplifies the measurement chain and makes the charge amplifier universally compatible and inherently short-circuit-proof.
+The IfTA ChargeAmplifier can be integrated between sensors and measurement devices without the need for an external power supply because it receives its power from an IEPE (compatible with ICP®, Piezotron® etc.) This simplifies the measurement chain and makes the charge amplifier universally compatible and inherently short-circuit-proof.

-In order to obtain the optimal gain for all measuring chains, sensitivities from 5 to 250 mV / pC can be selected.
-5, 10, 25, 50, 100 and 250 mV / pC are standardly available.
+In order to obtain the optimal gain for all measurement chains, sensitivities from 5 to 250 mV / pC can be selected.
+5, 10, 25, 50, 100 and 250 mV / pC are available as standard.
 With the modular amplifier concept, even individual customizations can be realized at low cost.

-The result is a charge amplifier with highest availability.
+The result is a charge amplification with maximum availability and reliability.

-In situations where the distance to the measuring system to be bridged is just a few meters, IfTA AD4Pro can be used.
-Each input of the measuring board has its own integrated full-fledged optionally-switchable IfTA ChargeAmp.
+When the distance to the measurement system to be bridged is just a few meters, the input module IfTA AD4Pro can be used.
+Each input of the module has its own integrated complete charge amplifier that can optionally be switched on.